Update – September 18, 2017

 Would you like to participate in a WILD TREASURE HUNT this summer?

-We are looking for Sandhill crane feathers, lots of them, from cranes breeding on the central and north coast of B.C. and Haida Gwaii, the central interior between the Coast and Rocky Mountains, AND the Northeast, east of the Rockies (see maps below).
+We are looking for Sandhill crane feathers, lots of them, from cranes breeding on the central and north coast of B.C. and Haida Gwaii and the central interior between the Coast and Rocky Mountains (see maps below).

 You can get involved by sending us coordinates of crane breeding areas that you know of, and by visiting those places and collecting feathers that are in good condition.

 CLICK ON THE AMAZING INTERACTIVE MAP BELOW TO SEE WHERE TO LOOK FOR CRANES AND THEIR FEATHERS IN B.C., AND EVEN DOWNLOAD COORDINATES!
 You can even see points for where feathers were collected!

 Who is running this project?

 This study is led by Dr. Ruth Joy and Krista Roessingh, two craniacs who love to spend their free time deep in the mud (either the natural or statistical kind), searching to uncover the secrets of one of the tallest, most beautiful, and noisiest birds in the province.
 Dr. Carol Ritland and Allyson Miscampbell are carrying out the less dirty but far more painstaking work of sequencing DNA from our feather samples at the University of British Columbia’s Genetic Data Centre.
 And a growing host of volunteers is sharing their knowledge of breeding areas – many of them will be visiting these areas personally to look for feathers and other remains, and YOU CAN TOO!
 This project is also supported by a National Geographic research grant and the Public Conservation Assistance Fund.